 Through partnerships with in-country stakeholders, our interdisciplinary research is being used as evidence to inform and influence policy development at sub-national and national levels, helping countries build resilience to future climate change while working towards food and nutrition security for all.

-This collaborative research also incorporates training and capacity building amongst UK and African scholars.
+This collaborative research also incorporated training and capacity building amongst UK and African scholars.

 We are co-developing and carrying out research that incorporates agronomy, climate science, ecology, social science, political science, plant science, and food science and nutrition.
 Examples of research areas include: